 - Field users can only use the Broadstripes mobile site, and they can only see workers whom they already lead.
 Like basic users, field users also have the ability to create new worker records.

 - Project admins have additional permissions that you may not want all users on your project to have: for example, the ability to add new users.

 - You can learn more details about user roles and associated permissions on the user roles page.

-- Create a linked person Check this box if the user you’re inviting will be organizing workers directly.
+- Create a linked person for this user (necessary if they’re going to organize) Note: The option to Create a linked person is only available when the user is first invited to your project.
+Check this box if the user you’re inviting will be organizing workers directly.
 To have leadership relationships within a Broadstripes project, a user account must be linked to a person in the project.
 If the person you’re inviting is a lead who will be looking at the data and running reports but not organizing, or someone who will only be doing data entry, they don’t need a linked person, and this box can remain unchecked.
-Note: The option to Create a linked person is only available when the user is first invited to your project.
+You can always unlink a person by clicking the unlink icon.